jan-pleszynski-stxnext/event-bus/README.md

 This repository showcases the use of event bus pattern.
 The pattern is implemented in memory, but if necessary can be easily replaced with a message broker like RabbitMQ.

+This implementation is not production ready.
+Also the layout of particular classes and methods should be changed to better match the style of the project.

 # Pros and cons

 The advantage of using event bus pattern is that it decouples the components of the system.
 This allows for easy adding